MicrosoftDocs/dynamics365smb-docs/financials/ui-extensions-quickbooks-online-data-migration.md

 ---
 title: Using the QuickBooks Migration Extension | Microsoft Docs
-description: Describes how to use the extension to migrate customers, vendors, items, and accounts from QuickBooks Online to Dynamics 365.
+description: Describes how to use the extension to migrate customers, vendors, items, and accounts from QuickBooks Online to Dynamics 365, Business edition.
 author: bholtorf

 ms.service: dynamics365-financials